 Each early Spring required the annual cleaning of the ditch — a task usually carried out by both land owners or hired workers paid by the landowner dues that I recorded in that historic record book.
 I chose to join in the cleaning of the ditch.
 Few if any women took to this labor-intensive task.
 But for me, working besides longtime residents like Alphonso Mascarenas and “Sugar” Sanchez, I grew to appreciate and respect a culture new to me, plus add honor to the privilege of access to precious water that fed our apple trees and my oversized garden patch.

-My life lesson included not only lasting friendships with persons that I might otherwise never have met, but also the value of community and the fact that it does, indeed take a village.
+My life lesson included not only lasting friendships with persons whom I might otherwise never have met, but also the value of community and the fact that it does, indeed take a village.

 Lessons from a Bookstore